 When Joint Cushioning Goes Bad and Causes Back of Heel Pain

 Bursae are specialized fluid-filled sacs that are present in and around many of your body’s major joints.
 These sacs act as both a cushion and a lubricant, allowing tendons, muscles, and bones to glide and slide freely without painful friction.
 Each heel naturally contains one such sac, the retrocalcaneal bursa, between tendon and bone at the point where the Achilles inserts into the heel bone.

 Unfortunately, certain medical conditions, injuries, or repetitive stresses can cause inflammation in a bursa.
-An underlying case of arthritis or certain foot shapes may ultimately be at fault, and those who suddenly increase the intensity of their physical activity are also at increased risk.
+An underlying cause of arthritis or certain foot shapes may ultimately be at fault, and those who suddenly increase the intensity of their physical activity are also at increased risk.

 Possible symptoms may include: